-Krizia has worked to ensure other foster youth have access to higher education by lobbying the state for change.
+After earning her bachelors degree in criminal justice and public policy, Krizia is working to ensure other foster youth have access to higher education by lobbying the state for change.
 “Foster care kids move around so much.
-Every move sets us back six months in school, making it difficult to be college ready.
-By staying enrolled, I show that I’m not just another number.
-I show other kids in foster care that, yes, it is hard, but you can do it,” she says.
+Every move sets us back six months in school, making it difficult to be college ready." said Krizia.

-Krizia is inspired by the support she has received at UTSA.
+During her time at UTSA, Krizia was inspired by the support she received at UTSA.
 “Without donor contributions, I wouldn’t be here.
 Most of the students wouldn’t be here.
 It wouldn’t be possible for us to make such a difference in the world and further our education.”
-She plans to attend law school so she can continue to be a voice for those in need.

 Give now to support students like Krizia who see the potential in every student.

 To find out more about giving to the College of Public Policy, contact: